Agasthya23/Incubyte-Sales-Analysis-Assessment/README.md

 # Sales Data Analysis - 2022

 ## Project Overview
 This project focuses on analyzing the sales data from a retail company for the year 2022.
-The goal is to derive key me trics and insights to help optimize business operations, improve customer satisfaction, and enhance sales strategies.
+The goal is to derive key metrics and insights to help optimize business operations, improve customer satisfaction, and enhance sales strategies.
 ---

 ## Business Performance Metrics - 2022